 Actually, there is.
 And its a supermoon, brighter than usual because the moon appears larger than usual.
 Its orbit has brought it within 221,565 miles of Earth, the closest approach in 18 years.

-But contrary to popular belief, the full moon doesnt make people go crazy.
-Recent studies have shown no statistical connection between full moons and suicides, crimes, epileptic seizures, or other unusual human events.
+But contrary to popular belief, the full moon doesnt cause people to go temporarily insane.
+Recent studies have shown no statistical connection between full moons and crimes, suicides, epileptic seizures, or other unusual human events.

 The legend is not without foundation, however.
 Those were recent studies.
 If they had been conducted during the Dark Ages, I suspect the results might have been different.